Jais-Anu/Holographic-Authentication-System/README.md

 Laser Range Finders: Laser range finders use laser beams to measure distances to objects.
 They can be used to create detailed 3D maps of hand positions and movements in front of the holographic display.

 Data Processing Unit: A processing unit to handle captured holographic data in real-time.
 We will use a microcontroller, FPGA (Field Programmable Gate Arrays), or dedicated signal processing hardware for real-time processing of holographic data.
+Palm print recognition:
+One commonly used algorithm for palm print recognition is the Discrete Wavelet Transform (DWT).
+DWT helps in extracting features from palm prints, which are then used for identification or verification purposes.
+Additionally, other techniques such as Principal Component Analysis (PCA) and Support Vector Machines (SVM) are often combined with DWT to enhance the recognition accuracy.

 Communication Interface: Enables the device to transmit captured holographic data to the authentication system.
 It involves Ethernet as a communication interface.